odinuv/web/en/apv/walkthrough/database/index.md

 called **records**.

 {: .note}
-In SQL, the [keywords](/en/apv/articles/programming/#keywords) are usually written ALL CAPS, this is just a convention to improve readability.
+In SQL the [keywords](/en/apv/articles/programming/#keywords) are usually written ALL CAPS, this is just a convention to improve readability.
 It has no effect on the query itself.
 SQL statements are delimited by the semicolon `;`.
-Because in most cases, only a single SQL statement is used, the semicolon at the and of it may be safely omitted (it is a delimiter, not terminator).
+Because in most cases, only a single SQL statement is used, the semicolon at the end of it may be safely omitted (it is a delimiter, not terminator).

 #### Reading Database Structure
 When you have the database schema imported into your own database, you should take time to